On October 8, the NFL lost one of its standout defensive players, Pat Fischer, who passed away at the age of 84.

 Fischer’s capacity to disrupt opposing offenses at the point of attack was key to his success and longevity in the NFL.
 He admitted that mastering the technique took time, but once honed, it became a fundamental aspect of his game.

-After leaving St. Louis, Fischer joined Washington in 1968, marking the start of a successful ten-year run with the team.
+After leaving St. Louis, Fischer joined the Washington Redskins (now the Washington Commanders) in 1968, marking the start of a successful ten-year run with the team.
 His signing was subject to the newly formed Rozelle Rule, which necessitated compensation for teams losing players.
 Consequently, the Cardinals received a second-round pick in 1969 and a third-round pick in 1970.

 During his decade in Washington, Fischer was a mainstay of the defense, often being part of one of the NFL’s most intimidating secondaries under head coach George Allen.
 Along with teammates Mike Bass, Ken Houston, and Brig Owens, Fischer helped transform Washington’s defense into one of the league’s most formidable units.